 The Stakeholder and Community Engagement Team are the designated complaints handling management representatives for the Project.
-Responsibilities of other Project members are set out in Table8.
+Responsibilities of other Project members are set out in Table 9.

-Table 8: Roles and responsibilities for complaints, feedback and enquiries
+Table 9: Roles and responsibilities for complaints, feedback and enquiries

-Roles Responsibilities CGU Stakeholder and Community Engagement Team Manage the 24-hour community information line and answer all phone calls to the community information line Provide a message service for calls received outside of construction hours Develop and implement procedure for managing and resolving stakeholder and community complaints, feedback and enquiries directed to the Project team Investigate and determine the source of a complaint within a timely fashion, including a call to the complainant (when received by phone) Provide an acknowledgement to all complaints and enquiries within two business hours Close out complaints and enquiries within five business days
+Roles Responsibilities CGU Stakeholder and Community Engagement Team community information line Provide a message service for calls received outside of construction hours Develop and implement procedure for managing and resolving stakeholder and community complaints, feedback and enquiries directed to the Project team Investigate and determine the source of a complaint within a timely fashion, including a call to the complainant (when received by phone) Provide an acknowledgement to all complaints and enquiries within two business hours Close out complaints and enquiries within five business days